 - The Menu Bar at the top (see below for more information about each menu). - The Tool Bar, which contains icons for commonly used functions.
 These functions are also available via the menus.
-Hover the mouse pointer over an icon and wait momentarily for a description to appear as a tooltip. - The Network Panel (Network tab of the Control Panel, top left).
-This contains an optional network overview pane (shown at the bottom left). - The main Network View Window, which displays the network. - The Table Panel (bottom right panel), which displays columns of selected nodes and edges and enables you to modify the values of column data.
+Hover the mouse pointer over an icon and wait momentarily for a description to appear as a tooltip.
+Right-clicking on the tool bar allows the contents to be customized. - The Network Panel (Network tab of the Control Panel, top left).
+At the top of the Network Panel is a Search bar, with direct access to multiple external resources.
+The network panel also contains an optional network overview pane (shown at the bottom left). - The main Network View Window, which displays the network. - The Table Panel (bottom right panel), which displays columns of selected nodes and edges and enables you to modify the values of column data.